jhap1982/giveituruguay/2011/2011-09-02 - KOKO, Camden Town, London, England/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Ethiopia
+3. Ethiopia
-Charlie
+4. Charlie
-Meet Me at the Corner
+5. Meet Me at the Corner
-Factory of Faith
+6. Factory of Faith
-Throw Away Your Television
+7. Throw Away Your Television
-Everybody Knows This Is Nowhere
+8. Everybody Knows This Is Nowhere
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Me and My Friends
+10. Me and My Friends
-Skinny Sweaty Man tease
+11. Skinny Sweaty Man tease
-Look Around
+12. Look Around
-Californication
+13. Californication
-Goodbye Hooray
+14. Goodbye Hooray
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-She's Only 18
+18. She's Only 18
-Give It Away
+19. Give It Away

 ## Notes